TommyTeaVee/WorkLand/README.md

-# Welcome to WorkLand
+# Welcome to Qtunetasy

 ## About

-WorkLand is a metaverse for tech teams.
-Team members can gather in WorkLand, manage projects, track tasks and get work done.
-WorkLand also features a break room.
+Qtunetasy s a for tech teams.
+Team members can gather in Qtunetasy, manage projects, track tasks, and get work done.
+Qtunetasy land also features a break room.

 - [Motivation](#motivation)
 - [Demo](#demo)